uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 On the Uyuni Hub we have an additional taskomatic job which collect the data from all the managed Uyuni Server and insert them into the Hub Reporting Database which could be again an external DB.
-We must parallelize the jobs to be able to gather the data from all Servers even in a large environemnt.
+We must parallelize the jobs to be able to gather the data from all Servers even in a large environment.
 The goal is to get the data from 1000 Servers in maximal 3 hours.

 The database schema on the Hub and the Uyuni Servers might differ as not all server might be updated